An Entropy-based Text Watermarking Detection Method: Introduction

-To address the aforementioned problems on low-entropy watermark detection without changing the watermark generation process, we introduced an \textbf{E}ntropy-based \textbf{W}atermark \textbf{D}etection (\textbf{EWD}) algorithm to accurately reflect the watermark level in the given text.
-Specifically, we argue that the influence of a token during detection should be proportional to its entropy.
-For example, the low-entropy tokens should have a limited impact on the detection result.
-Therefore, we assign an influence weight to each generated token based on its entropy, which is continuous rather than binary as in SWEET.
-Then, inside the detector, the watermark level of a given text will be the weighted sum of all the watermarked tokens.
-By creating a gap between the weights of high entropy tokens and low entropy tokens, we ensure that if the generation algorithm failed to watermark a low-entropy token, it will make minimal impact to the detected watermark level.
-The acquisition of token weight is an independent and training-free process given the whole text entropy, avoiding the trouble of a human dataset or any manual operations.
-Furthermore, the proposed detection scheme can be applied to machine-generated texts of all entropy levels.
-There is no need to switch between different detectors facing various kinds of input texts.
+To better address the low-entropy watermarking detection problem than previous methods, we introduce an \textbf{E}ntropy-based Text \textbf{W}atermark \textbf{D}etection (\textbf{EWD}) algorithm to fully consider the role of entropy in the detection of a given text.
+Specifically, we propose that the influence of a token during detection should be proportional to its entropy.
+Furthermore, in order to fully reflect this positive relation between token entropy and detection influence, we utilize a monotonically-increasing and continuous function to generate influence weights from token entropy.
+By creating a gap between the weights of high entropy tokens and low entropy tokens, we ensure that if the watermark generation algorithm can hardly affect a low-entropy token, the state of that token will make minimal impact to the detection result.
+Overall, our method has three major benefits.
+First, the method saves the trouble of altering the watermark generation process.
+Second, compared to SWEET, our method is more efficient as the acquisition of token weights is an independent and training-free process, avoiding the trouble of a human dataset or any manual operations.
+Third, the proposed detection scheme can be applied to machine-generated texts of all entropy levels, not solely low-entropy texts.

-In the experiment, we evaluated the detection accuracy of EWD in low-entropy code generation task.
-We also test the versatility of our method in text of high entropy levels, such as document-to-text generation.
-Overall, our method outperformed baselinse methods including KGW and SWEET in detection accuracy.
-Besides, we included evaluation of our proposed EWD against watermark-removal attacks.
+From the experiments, we demonstrate that the detection accuracy of EWD in low-entropy scenarios surpasses existing baselines.
+Furthermore, EWD exhibits versatility in detecting texts of high entropy levels, as well as robustness against the back-translation watermark-removal attack.

 In summary, the contributions of our work are summarized as follows: